 A community and college orchestra that plays for community musicals and graduation as well as other functions throughout the year.
-May be repeated for credit. {formerly MUS 121,221} HP
+May be repeated for credit.
+Prerequisite: Performance ability on an orchestral instrument {formerly MUS 121,221} HP

 MUSC 130 Performance Experience 2 (11/22)